 crontab: installing new crontab

 This response indicates that the cronjob is active and functioning.
-Although phpBB recommends running cronjobs every 5 minutes, you can adjust the frequency to suit your needs.
+Although phpBB recommends running cronjobs every 5 minutes, alternatively, you can adjust the frequency to suit your needs.

 Finally, return to your phpBB Admin Panel and enable the server cron job in your server settings.